-- A. Prenatal care (health care visits and ancillaries)
+- A. Prenatal Care (health care visits and ancillaries)

 - B. Genetic counseling and genetic laboratory services

-- C. A clinical geneticist with experience and training must be available for consultation
+- C. A Clinical Geneticist with experience and training must be available for consultation

 - D. Ongoing patient health education to include but not limited to:

 - 1. Nutrition

 - 2. Breastfeeding

 - 3. Parenting

 - 4. Childbirth preparation

 - 5. Signs and symptoms of preterm labor

 - 6. Healthy life behaviors

 - 7. Safety and injury prevention during the infant's first year of life

+- 8. Early brain development

 - E. Social Services assessment and evaluation includes but is not limited to: - 1.
-Behavioral/social risk assessment - 2.
+Behavioral/Social risk assessment - 2.
 Mental health screening and referral - 3.
 Substance abuse screening and referral (alcohol, tobacco & other drugs) - 4.
-Case management coordination and discharge planning - F. Referral to the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and nutritional services.
-Nutritionist with sufficient knowledge of prenatal dietary management should be available. - G. Diagnostic laboratory with access to prompt processing and reporting to assess fetal and maternal well-being.
+Case management coordination and discharge planning - F. Referral to Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and nutritional services when appropriate.
+Nutritionist with sufficient knowledge of prenatal dietary management should be available. - G. Diagnostic laboratory services with access to prompt processing and reporting to assess fetal and maternal well-being.
 Such services include but are not limited to: - 1.
-Prenatal laboratory services as recommended in the current edition of the Guidelines for Perinatal Care - 2.
+Prenatal laboratory services as recommended in the current edition of the Guidelines for Perinatal Care. - 2.
 Analytic techniques for amniotic fluid analysis to include fetal lung maturity testing as well as assessment of fetal erythroblastosis - 3.
 Maternal serum antibody identification and quantification - 4.
-Availability of, or consultative arrangements for fetal echocardiography - H. Antepartum fetal assessment must be available at RPC on a 24-hour basis to include, but not limited to: - 1.
+Availability of, or consultative arrangements for fetal echocardiography and other image testing. - H. Antepartum fetal assessment must be available at the RPC on a 24-hour basis to include, but not limited to: - 1.
 Fetal diagnostic testing - a.
 Biophysical profile testing - b.
-Nonstress and contraction stress testing - c.
+Non stress and contraction stress testing - c.
 Ultrasound testing - d.
 Amniocentesis - 2.
-Case management coordination, and discharge planning
+Case management, coordination and discharge planning